kushalponam/game-off-2013/README.md

 # Softwares

-Unity 3d pro game engine
+Unity 3d pro game engine.
+The game did not use any of the pro features.
+So, the project file can be opened in the Unity free version.

 Photoshop